Reta Mays: Murders and investigation

 In June 2015, Mays began working as a nursing assistant at the Louis A. Johnson Veterans Medical Center in Clarksburg, West Virginia, with no certification or license to care for patients.
 Nursing assistants at the VAMC are not qualified or authorized to administer any medication to patients, including insulin.
 Mays was assigned to work overnight shifts on Ward 3A of the hospital's medical surgical unit in July 2017, when elderly patients began suffering mysterious acute drops in their blood sugar level.
 Over the course of eleven months, hospital staff eventually attributed the deaths of several patients on the ward to hypoglycemia.
 Many of the deaths were of individuals who were not insulin-dependent.
 Four of the deaths occurred within sixteen days.
 One patient, Archie Edgell, an 84-year-old Korean War veteran, initially suffered a drop in his blood sugar to 24 (a reading of less than 70 is low and can be harmful.)
 He was stabilized by staff, only to die after another plummet of his blood sugar a short time later.
 An autopsy later found that Edgell had been injected four times.
 The hospital began an internal investigation of eleven deaths.
 Mays was fired from the hospital in June 2018, and the investigation was turned over to the Inspector General for the United States Department of Veterans Affairs and the Federal Bureau of Investigation.

+A total of 112 patients on Ward 3A died while Mays was employed there as a nursing assistant.
+Of those deaths, 66 experienced one hypoglycemic event.
+A total of 21 patients who died triggered an adverse event finding.